pSpaces/Programming-with-Spaces/tutorial-tuple-spaces.md

 ("butter",3)
 ```

-and that Alice wants to execute command
+and that Alice wants to look for an item to buy with

 ```
-Get(fridge,?item,?quantity);
+fridge.QueryP(&item,&quantity);
 ```

-Alice can retrieve any of the two tuples ```("milk",2)``` and ```("butter",3)```.
+Alice can retrieve any of the two tuples `("milk",2)` and `("butter",3)`.
 It is actually up to the implementation of the tuple space to decide which one she will actually retrieve.
-Most pSpaces implementations provide tuple spaces with different behaviours (FIFO-like, LIFO-like, randomised, etc.).
-We will come back to in the next chapters.
+Most pSpaces implementations provide tuple spaces with different deterministic behaviours (FIFO-like, LIFO-like, etc.).
+There is also support for randomised behaviours.
+We will come back to in the next chapters of the tutorial.

+# Summary

+We have seen the following data types
+- Tuples
+- Spaces

+We have seen the following operations on spaces:
+- `Queryp`: Given a template, the operation searches for a tuple which matches the template.
+It then returns the matched tuple (if any).
+- `Getp`: like `QueryP` but also removes the found tuple (if any).
+- `QueryAll`: returns all tuples matching a template.
+- `GetAll`: returns all tuples matching a template and removes them from the space.

 A complete example for this chapter can be found [here](https://github.com/pSpaces/goSpace/blob/master/examples/fridge1/main.go).

-Further operations on spaces include:
-- `getp` is the non-blocking version of `get`.
-In addition to the matching tuple, it returns whether the operation was successful or not.
-- `getall` is a non-blocking operation that returns all tuples matching a template and removes them from the space.
-- `query` is the non-destructive version of `get`.
-Given a template, the operation blocks until a tuple is found in the space which matches the template.
-It then returns the matched `tuple` and removes it from the space.
-- `queryp` is the non-blocking version of query.
-In addition to the matching tuple, it returns whether the operation was successful or not.
-- `queryall` is the non-destructive version of `getAll`.

-They will be discussed in further chapters.

-What next?
+# What next?

 Move to the next chapter on [concurrent programing with spaces](tutorial-concurrent-programming.md)!